Jet.com’s New York Store Isn’t The New Front Line In The Online Grocery War

 Celebrating Day 1 of our Fresh Story! ????
 Join us for fresh food & fashion inspiration at @thisisstory in #NYC 'til Father's Day – and stay tuned for workshops, cooking classes, guest appearances from pros like @mariobatali @justbobbibrown & more.
 Deets ????go.jet.com/jetfreshstory and the link in our bio!

 “We put those on there,” an attendant at the store explained to me.
-She also said the merchandise in the store isn’t sold on Jet, but it turns out that you can indeed buy all of this food from Jet and have it delivered to your door.
+She also said the merchandise in the store isn’t sold on Jet, but it turns out that you can indeed buy all of this food and many of the products from Jet and have it delivered to your door.

 But you cannot buy it in the store (the attendant did, however, encourage me to take whatever I wanted, and I promptly pocketed an avocado).
 Other than that, Jet’s presence in the store is minimal, mostly represented by a mural in the back of the store composed of purple Jet boxes and a silver fridge full of fresh produce organized by color.

-Jet’s would-be storefront is a far cry from Amazon’s data-driven bookstore reinvention, where books are curated according to popularity and displayed face front.
+Jet’s presence here is a far cry from Amazon’s data-driven bookstore reinvention, where books are curated according to popularity and displayed face front.
 Neither is it reminiscent of Amazon’s drive-through grocery pickup locations.
 Rather, the Story partnership is curated around a set of events.
 Local lettuce goddess Gotham Greens, which sells its leafy vegetables on Jet, is hosting a trunk show.
 Bobbi Brown and Refinery 29 are giving a talk about fresh food as a tool for beauty inside and out (no doubt coconut oil will make an appearance).
 Mario Batali will divulge secret recipes (and you can buy orange crocs with his signature molded into the shoe’s strap at Story).
 The ingredients discussed at all these events can be retrieved online through Jet.com.

 But you still can’t buy them at the Story shop.
 And that’s because Jet has no interest in physical retail.
 “We are part of the world’s largest retailer from a brick and mortar stand point,” says Jet president Liza Landsman.
 “I don’t see any reason why we would build stand-alone Jet retail stores.”

-Note: Correction: An earlier version of this story referred to Jet.com’s collaboration with Story as a pop-up shop and “would-be storefront,” which is not entirely accurate, and failed to note that Jet.com sells some of the products as well as the food.
-The story has been updated to reflect these changes.